A3036 road: Retail

 Lavender Hill is now principally a shopping and restaurant street along much of its length, with around 200 retail units in total.
 The Lavender Hill Traders' Association runs the annual Lavender Festival, to raise the profile of the street as a shopping and entertainment destination.

 The western end of the street has the highest footfall, due to large commuter flows towards Clapham Junction station.
-Its architecture is dominated by the landmark Arding & Hobbs building (the greater part of which is still a department store, now Debenhams), a number of restaurants and cafes (including a branch of Pizza Express with decoration loosely themed on The Lavender Hill Mob).
+Its architecture is dominated by the landmark Arding & Hobbs building (the greater part of which was later the department store of Debenhams), a number of restaurants and cafes (including a branch of Pizza Express with decoration loosely themed on The Lavender Hill Mob).
 There is a large Asda supermarket with an underground car park, and a branch of Whole Foods Market.
 This section also includes the Battersea central Post Office and telephone exchange, and the Grade II listed Battersea Reference Library.

 The flatter central section of the road, at the top of the hill, includes approximately 15 estate agents (including Courtenay, Winkworth and Foxtons), as well as Lavender Hill police station (the main police station for the Battersea area) and the Battersea Arts Centre.
 There is a concentration of restaurants and bars along the central section.

 The eastern end of the street is anchored by smaller branches of Sainsbury's and Tesco at the crossroads with Queenstown Road.
 It includes a wide variety of restaurants and bars, helped by wide pavements that provide outdoor seating.
 There are also clusters of shops from sectors including cycling, music equipment, interior design, decorators merchants, and contemporary furniture.
 This section of the road is dominated by independent businesses with relatively few national operators (with the exception of a few cafes such as Caffè Nero).

 In 2011, Wandsworth Borough Council completed the first phase of the Clapham Junction Exemplar project, which extensively de-cluttered and upgraded the streetscape of the western part of Lavender Hill to make it a more attractive and welcoming retail environment.
 This included widening of pavements, new street lighting, safer pedestrian crossings, and extensive use of granite paving.